Skip to main content

 The value of REPLIT_DB_URL changes from time to time, so we recommend that you don't copy it elsewhere.
 Subsequent reads by the same process will see the same value.
 We will restart your Repl if we need to change it after it has been read.

-What limits does Database have?
+What limits does Replit Key-Value Store have?

 The limits are currently:

-• 5,000 keys per database
+• 5,000 keys per store

 • 1000 bytes per key